Utah law allows Utah residents four types of property tax relief:

 Information is available in the County Clerk-Auditor's Office: 435-634-5712

-The blind exemption is available to all "legally blind" property owners, their unmarried surviving spouse or minor orphans.
+The blind exemption is available to all "legally blind" property owners (vision no more than 20/200 visual acuity in the better eye when corrected or have a restriction in the field of vision in the better eye which subtends an angle of vision no greater than 20 degrees (certified by ophthalmologist), or their unmarried surviving spouse or minor orphans.
 There are no income or age requirements.

 The applicant must file by September 1st each year.
 First year's application must be accompanied by an ophthalmologist's affidavit (also death certificate if appropriate). $11,500 taxable value of real or personal property is exempt from property tax.